How to Update Your iPhone: iOS, Apps, and Data Backups

-Like everything on iOS, keeping your iPhone up to date is not as simple as it used to be.
-There are many ways to back up your phone and apps, depending on how you prefer to work with your iPhone.
+Like everything on iOS, keeping your iPhone up to date is pretty simple.
+You have a few ways to back up your phone and apps, depending on how you prefer to work with your iPhone.
 We’ll show you what you need, especially when it’s time to update iOS.

 Before you make any changes, you need a backup.
-There are two ways to back up your iPhone: iCloud and iTunes.
-Neither is perfect, but they are easy to set up.
+There are two ways to back up your iPhone: using iCloud or iTunes.
+Neither is perfect, but they are easy to perform.

 1. Backing Up via iCloud

-Once that completes, you can move on to the next steps.
-If you have already turned on iCloud Backups, this screen already has the slider set to green.
-You can just tap Back Up Now to make sure iCloud has the latest copy of your data.
+Once that completes, you can move onto the next steps.
+If you’ve already turned on iCloud backups in the past, you can tap Back Up Now to make sure iCloud has the latest copy of your data before moving on.

-Click Sync at the bottom of the window if you need to transfer data to or from your phone, otherwise just click Backup.
-(If you made any changes to the settings on your iPhone, you need to click sync to update them.)
+Click Sync at the bottom of the window if you need to transfer data to or from your phone ; otherwise just click Back Up Now.
+(If you’ve made any changes to the settings on your iPhone, you need to click Sync to update them.)

-Deciding whether or not to apply an update on your iPhone, or to use iTunes, depends on a couple of factors.
+Deciding whether to apply an update on your iPhone, or to use iTunes, depends on a few factors.
 The first and most vexing is having enough free space on your phone to update.
-While you can go through and delete apps and data to make room, it is often a lot easier to use iTunes instead.
+While you can free up space on your iPhone to make room, it’s often a lot easier to use iTunes instead.

-There are a couple of other catches.
-Your phone does not even download the update unless you connect to Wi-Fi.
-Your battery needs to be over 50 percent, or iOS asks you connect to power before updating.
+There are some other catches.
+Your phone won’t even start downloading the update unless you connect to Wi-Fi.
+Plus, your battery level must be over 50 percent, or iOS asks you connect to power before updating.

-Updating using just your iPhone is convenient, but it is still an “in-place” upgrade.
-If you have had any weird performance issues, you may want to make sure that you install the full OS via iTunes.
-Using just your iPhone for updates installs only the changes.
+Updating over-the-air (OTA) with your iPhone is convenient, but is still an “in-place” upgrade.
+If you’ve had any weird performance issues, you should probably install the full OS via iTunes.
+An OTA update installs only the changes.

-The general rule of thumb is: iTunes updates are going to be more work, but have the least amount of restrictions.
-Updating iOS right from your iPhone is easier but has stricter requirements.
+In general: iTunes updates are more work, but have the least amount of restrictions.
+Updating iOS from your iPhone is easier, but has stricter requirements.

 Updating on Your iPhone

-If you keep getting errors about verifying the update, you may need to re-download it.
+Should you keep getting errors about verifying the update, you may need to re-download it.
 You can remove the update data by going back to General in the Settings app.
-Tap on Storage & iCloud Usage, then under the Storage section tap Manage Storage.
-You should find the update under the list of installed apps, tap on it then tap Delete Update.
-You can then try and re-download the update again.
+Tap iPhone Storage, then find the iOS update in the list.
+Select it and choose Delete Update, then you can try to re-download it.

-Even if your phone is set to sync via Wi-Fi, you need plug it in using a cable before you can update.
-Once you connect your phone to your computer open iTunes (or Finder on macOS Catalina and newer) and the device indicator in iTunes pops up again.
+Even if your phone is set to sync via Wi-Fi, you need plug it in using a Lightning cable before you can update with iTunes or Finder.
+Once you connect your phone to your computer open iTunes (or Finder on macOS Catalina and newer) and the device indicator will pop up again.
 Click on it and select your phone.

-On the device page click Check For Updates (or Update if it’s already found one).
-A popup will notify you of the new version, click Download and Install.
+On the device page, click Check For Updates (or Update if it’s already found one).
+A popup will notify you of the new version; click Download and Install.
 If you use a passcode, you need to enter it before applying the update.

 Restarting and Fixing Update Issues

 Regardless of the method you used, your phone has to restart to apply the update.
-This screen is an Apple logo with a progress bar.
-Once that finishes, your phone goes to the “Hello” screen.
-From there, you may need to click through some menus to agree to any changes and re-enter some iCloud info.
+This screen shows an Apple logo with a progress bar.
+Once that finishes, your phone goes to the Hello screen like a new setup.
+From there, you may need to tap through some menus to agree to any changes and re-enter iCloud info.

 After that, reboot your phone.
-If your phone then goes to a screen with the iTunes logo and a USB cable, you have to restore your phone.
-Connect it back to iTunes and click Restore iPhone… on the same screen where you update your phone.
+If you get a screen with the iTunes logo and a USB cable, you’ll need to restore it.
+Connect it to iTunes again and click Restore iPhone on the same screen where you update your phone.
 Sometimes the update will continue from where you left off and complete as normal after a forced restart.